 The focus of hospice relies on the belief that each of us has the right to die pain-free and with dignity, and that our loved ones will receive the necessary support to allow us to do so.
 The focus is on caring, not curing.

 Back in 1986, local community leaders devoted many hours to the establishment of the Dr. Wayne J. Schall Hospice Program at ALMH.
 Services were both home based and hospital based.
-The Abraham Lincoln Healthcare Foundation sought funds to help keep the program going.
+The Abraham Lincoln Memorial Hospital Foundation sought funds to help keep the program going.
 In 1996, the Schall Hospice Program dissolved and Visiting Nurses Association / Hospice Care of Illinois began providing care to patients in Logan and eastern Mason counties.
 This change was largely invisible to the local community as local community members still served as volunteers and nurses, and respite care was still available at Abraham Lincoln Memorial Hospital.

 Today, the Memorial Home Services Hospice team provides the quality, compassionate care that local people facing a life-limiting illness or injury deserve.
 The MHS Hospice team provides care to patients both in their home, and in nursing homes and other long-term care facilities.
 Hospice and palliative care involve a team-oriented approach to expert medical care, pain management, and emotional and spiritual support expressly tailored to the patient's needs and wishes.
 Memorial Home Services Hospice also provides bereavement support to the patient's loved ones for up to a year after the patient's death.